Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

-where the summation is for $\mb i $ ranging over the $N^2$ pixels of the micrograph.
-Let $\II_1,\ldots\II_K$ denote a set of $K$ micrographs.
+where the summation is for $\mb i $ ranging over the $N^2$ pixels of the micrograph, using zero padding when indices exceed the micrograph's edge.
+Computing the autocorrelations of the micrograph is straightforward.
+Let $\II_1,\ldots,\II_K$ denote a set of $K$ micrographs.
 Under the specified conditions, we show in the next section that the first three autocorrelations of the micrographs are related to those of the projections by

-where $\langle\cdot\rangle_\omega$ denotes averaging over all possible viewing directions $\omega$ and $b_p$ is a bias term.
+where $\langle\cdot\rangle_\omega$ denotes averaging over all possible viewing directions $\omega$ with respect to the uniform measure, $\gamma = \frac{MP^2}{N^2}\in(0,1)$ is a scalar that encodes the density of the particle projections in the data, and $b_p$ is a bias term.
 Specifically, $b_1 = 0$ and therefore the mean is unbiased.
 The bias term of the second-order autocorrelation $b_2$ depends only on $\sigma^2$, the variance of the noise.
 Hence, if the noise level can be accurately estimated from the micrographs, this bias can be removed.
 Finally, the bias term of the third-order autocorrelation $b_3$ depends on the mean of the micrograph and $\sigma^2$.
 Therefore, given sufficiently many projections, we can accurately estimate the quantities $\gamma\langle a^p_{I_{\omega}}\rangle_{\omega}$ directly from the micrographs.
-These quantities are functions of the unknown coefficients $\tamir_{l,m,s}$ and we could proceed to invert their relation, as we did in the toy examples.
+These quantities are functions of the unknown coefficients $\tamir_{l,m,s}$ and we could proceed to invert their relation.

 In practice, we want to leverage one more feature of the 3-D reconstruction problem.
 Since all in-plane rotations of the micrographs are equally likely observations, it is desirable in~\eqref{eq:ac_micrographs} to average over all in-plane rotations as well.
-This can be done efficiently using Prolate Spheroidal Wave Functions (PSWFs).
+This can be done efficiently using Prolate Spheroidal Wave Functions (PSWFs), which have been used before for cryo-EM data processing~\cite{landa2017steerable,landa2018steerable,sharon2020method,heimowitz2020reducing}.
+In particular, as we show next, averaging over all in-plane rotations using the PSWFs reduces the dimensionality of the problem, without any loss of information.
 We use autocorrelations up to and including the third order.
 Indeed, second-order autocorrelations are not enough, as was observed already in~\cite{kam1980reconstruction} for a simpler problem where the input is not micrographs but rather picked, perfectly centered particles.